DeityVengy/Star_Wars_Genesis_V2_for_Starfield_1.11.36/README.md

 4. I see the Star Wars themed weapons but they don't fire lasers.
 How do I fix this?<br />
    Make sure all the Weapon Replacer mods are BELOW the Armor mods and overwrite them.
 Do the same for the esm files.
 5. I see "Lookup failed!" on some weapons and armor.
 How do I fix?<br />
    If you see this on a select few weapons, then it's normal and part of the WIP nature of this modlist.
+Starting a NG+ save or a new save should/will fix most of it.
 If ALL weapons are like that then it could be anything tbh.
 Game version mismatch, save issue, mod outdated, etc.
 6. X Mod isn't working.
 What do i do?
    Make sure you downloaded the correct version I listed.
 Make sure you followed my load order.
-Make sure your Starfield version is V1.10.32
+Make sure your Starfield version is V1.11.36